oscar-lima/wikis/skeleton_tracking_with_ros/run_openni_tracker.md

 4. Surrender in Pi position (see website ros documentation)

+5. Configure rviz:

+select fixed frame : openni_depth_frame

+add tf topic

-Done! now you should be able to track your skeleton with rviz and tf (add tf topic to rviz)
+Done! now you should be able to track your body with rviz and tf by using depth camera

 Troubleshooting